-International Arbitration Comparative Guide - Litigation, Mediation & Arbitration - Ireland
+International Arbitration Comparative Guide

 8.1 How is the tribunal appointed?

-Arbitrators in Ireland are usually appointed under prescribed rules in the governing contract or by agreement between the parties.
+Arbitrators in this jurisdiction are usually appointed under prescribed rules in the governing contract or by agreement between the parties.

 When appointing the tribunal, the 2010 Act does not stipulate that arbitrators must have specific qualifications; however, they are generally experts in their field.

-Where the parties cannot agree upon the selection of an arbitrator, the default procedure normally provides that nominating bodies will be asked to select the arbitrator, and this will usually be incorporated as a provision within the contract governing the dispute (nominating bodies in Ireland include the Law Society of Ireland, the Bar Council of Ireland, the Society of Surveyors and the Institute of Chartered Accountants).
-In the absence of an agreed appointment procedure, a court can direct, on request, the appointment of an arbitrator, at the request of either party (Articles 11(3) and 11(4) of the Model Law).
+Where the parties cannot agree upon the selection of an arbitrator, the default procedure normally provides that nominating bodies will be asked to select the arbitrator, and this will usually be incorporated as a provision within the contract governing the dispute (nominating bodies in Ireland include the Law Society of Ireland, the Bar Council of Ireland, the Society of Surveyors, the Institute of Chartered Accountants, etc).
+In the absence of an agreed appointment procedure, the High Court can direct, on request, the appointment of an arbitrator, at the request of either party (Articles 11(3) and 11(4) of the Model Law).
+(Noting that applications are made to the specialist Arbitration Judge in the High Court, Mr Justice Sanfey).

 8.2 Are there any requirements as to the number or qualification of arbitrators in your jurisdiction?

-In the case of three-member arbitral tribunals, Article 11(3) provides that each party will appoint an arbitrator and the two party-appointed arbitrators will then appoint the third arbitrator.
-Article 11(3)(b) provides that in circumstances where one arbitrator is to be appointed and the parties cannot agree on appointment under the applicable appointment procedure, they can apply to the High Court, which, on foot of such an application, is empowered to make an appointment.
+In the case of three-party arbitral tribunals, Article 11(3) provides that that each party will appoint an arbitrator and that the two party-appointed arbitrators will appoint the third arbitrator.
+Article 11(3)(b) sets out that in circumstances where one arbitrator is to be appointed and the parties cannot agree on appointment under the applicable appointment procedure, they can apply to the High Court, which, on foot of such an application, is empowered to make an appointment.

 8.3 Can an arbitrator be challenged in your jurisdiction?
 If so, on what basis?
 Are there any restrictions on the challenge of an arbitrator?

-Yes, an arbitrator can be challenged in Ireland; however, there are limited situations in which this can be done.
-The parties to the dispute must challenge the nomination of the arbitrator in writing within 15 days of his or her appointment.
-The only grounds to challenge the appointment of an arbitrator are "if circumstances exist that give rise to justifiable doubts as to his impartiality or independence, or if s/he does not possess qualifications agreed to by the parties" (Article 12(2) of the UNCITRAL Model Law).
+Yes, an arbitrator can be challenged in Ireland, but only in limited circumstances; and specifically regarding challenging the appointment of an arbitrator – and then only if it is challenged in writing within 15 days of the appointment and/or becoming aware of the "circumstance" that "give rise to justifiable doubts as to his impartiality or independence", or if s/he does not possess qualifications agreed to by the parties' (Article 12(2) of the Model Law).

 The International Bar Association's Guidelines on Conflicts of Interest in International Arbitration are available to arbitrators when making decisions about prospective appointments and disclosures.
-The guidelines, although not binding, are largely followed by international arbitration practitioners and can assist in assessing the impartiality and independence of arbitrators.
-The guidelines provide that the arbitrator shall be "impartial and independent of the parties at the time of accepting an appointment to serve and shall remain so during the entire arbitration proceeding until the final award has been rendered or the proceeding has otherwise finally terminated".
+The Guidelines, although not binding, have been largely followed by international arbitration practitioners, and they can assist in assessing the impartiality and independence of arbitrators.
+The Guidelines provide that the arbitrator shall be "impartial and independent of the parties at the time of accepting an appointment to serve and shall remain so during the entire arbitration proceeding until the final award has been rendered or the proceeding has otherwise finally terminated".

 There is also a duty on arbitrators to act impartially during the course of the arbitration proceedings.
-The duty is to avoid actual bias, objective bias and apparent bias.
+The duty is to avoid actual bias, objective bias, and apparent bias.
 Where the arbitrator acts partially, his or her appointment or the arbitral award may be challenged under the Model Law.

 Article 13 of the Model Law provides that the parties are free to agree on the procedures for challenging an arbitration.